Hobo-Hilly/SecurityPlus/Implementing-Security/Network-Security/Network-Port-Security/README.md

 It goes through (DORA)
 1. Discover
+- The Discover packet actually it is a broadcast communication.

 (We will only focus on the Discover part of this process.
 Because those other 3 processes are unicast communications that go directly to the endpoint )
 2. Offer
 3. Request